 - All Services > Compute > Bare Metal Server Click the menu.
 Navigate to the Service Home page of Bare Metal Server.

-- Editing:: IP is being changed
+- Editing:: state while IP is being changed

 - Unknown: error state

-- Starting: server is starting
+- Starting: state while the server is starting

-- Stopping: server is stopping
+- Stopping: state while the server is stopping

-- Stopped: server has stopped
+- Stopped: state after the server has stopped

-- Terminating: termination in progress
+- Terminating: state while termination is in progress

-- Terminated: termination complete
+- Terminated: state after termination is complete

-Server Control Button to change server status - Start: Start a stopped server
+Server control Button to change server status - Start: Start a stopped server

 - Stop: Stop a running server